Hazebyte/base/README.md

 # base

 base is a spigot library to build interfaces.
-It supports paginated and stateful inventories.
+It supports in-menu pagination, navigation between different menus, and stateful inventories.

 * All interfaces have their own state
 * Highly interactive experience for end users
 * Easy and efficient pagination
+* Automated parent-child navigation setup between different menus

 ## Example